Philanthropy of BTS: 2015–2017: Early activities

 In 2015, BTS donated seven tons (7,187 kg) of rice to charity at the K-Star Road opening ceremony held in Apgujeong-dong.
+The rice had been collected from rice wreaths sent by fans worldwide in support of the group's 2015 BTS LIVE "Hwa Yang Yeon Hwa on stage" concert the previous month.

 The following year they participated in ALLETS's "Let's Share the Heart" collaboration charity campaign with Naver to raise donations for LISA, a Korean medical charity which promotes organ and blood donation.

 In 2017, BTS and Big Hit Entertainment donated KR₩100 million (US$87,915) to the 4/16 Sewol Families for Truth and A Safer Society, an organization connected to the families of the sinking of MV Sewol in 2014.
 Each member donated ₩10 million and Big Hit donated an additional ₩30 million.
 The donation was intended to have been made in secret.
 Later that year, BTS officially launched their Love Myself campaign, an initiative dedicated to funding several social programs to prevent violence against children and teens and to provide support for victims of violence in partnership with the Korean Committee for UNICEF.